GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 pumpellyite, titanite, vesuvianite, wollastonite.
 Note that the shale and siltstone categories may apply to any of the mineralogically defined mudstone categories.
+- Metamorphic rock of high metamorphic grade in which Fe-Mg silicate minerals are dominantly hydroxl-free; feldspar must be present, and muscovite is absent; rock contains less than 90 percent mafic minerals, less than 75 percent calcite and/or dolomite, less than 75 percent quartz, less than 50 percent iron-bearing minerals (hematite, magnetite, limonite-group, siderite, iron-sulfides), and less than 50 percent calc-silicate minerals.

 - **Source:**
 Fettes and Desmons (2007).
 See also Wimmenauer (1985), Winkler (1979) (D.R.
 Bowes (1989), The Encyclopedia of Igneous and Metamorphic Petrology; Van Nostrand Reinhold ISBN: 0-442-20623-2 ; wikipedia, http://en.wikipedia.org/wiki/Granulite accessed 5/30/09